John-Abbott-College/6A6-Notes/assignments/Assignment2.md

 - `public ToMime()` : This message must return a `MimeMessage` from an `ObservableMessage`.

+  **UPDATE MARCH 10:**

-- `public Email GetForward()`: This method returns a new Email with a forwarded body and subject as such:
+- `public ObservableEmail GetForward()`: This method returns a new Email with a forwarded body and subject as such: